xSke/blaseball-site-files/data/glossary.md

 ## Idol Immune
 - Incapable of being Idolized.

+## Impair
+- To remove a quantity of stellar Plasma.
+- To apply a statistical reduction.

 ## In
 - A` |||||||| `concept comprising the building blocks of an Inning.